-They should be made of solid, non-combustible such as concrete or masonry, at least 125mm thick, including the thickness of any noncombustible floor and/or decorative surface.
+They should be made of solid, non-combustible such as concrete or masonry, at least 125mm thick, including the thickness of any non-combustible floor and/or decorative surface.

-fig.2 Non Combustible Hearth surrounding Solid Fuel Appliance fig.3.
+fig.1 Constructional Hearth Dimensions for Solid Fuel Appliances & Open Fires fig.2 Non Combustible Hearth surrounding Solid Fuel Appliance fig.3.
 Ways of Providing Hearths